jtaylortech/ai-llm-changelog/README.md

 ### 3. Summarize with AI Assistant
 1. Copy relevant sections from summary file
-2. Paste into your preferred LLM (ChatGPT, Claude, Gemini, etc.)
+2. Paste into your preferred LLM (ChatGPT, Gemini, etc.)
 3. Ask: *"Summarize these AI model updates.
 For each change, include: what changed, why it matters, and migration notes if applicable."*

 ### 4. Commit Your Summary